MultiSafepay/docs/content/payment-methods/chargebacks.md

 To dispute this type of chargeback, you need to provide evidence that:

 - You have previously completed successful transactions from that bank account
-- The cardholder used the product/service after the cancellation, e.g. ID and/or login history
+- The cardholder used the product/service after the cancelation, e.g. ID and/or login history
 - The transaction was properly authorized and settled as a recurring transaction
 - The transaction was a recurring transaction, including proof that the cardholder had to click to accept the terms and conditions of recurring transactions, or that they signed a contract agreeing to the terms and conditions